Choosing a Telescope

 The magnification of a telescope depends on the eyepiece used.
 Telescopes usually come with a selection of eyepieces that offer low, medium and high powers.
 Do not get carried away by advertisements for small telescopes that claim magnifications of many hundreds of times.
 Too high a magnification will show less rather than more, since an over-magnified image will be faint and indistinct.

-A good rule of thumb is a magnification of twice the aperture in millimetres (or 50 times for each inch of aperture – see Telescope Performance table below).
+A good rule of thumb is that a telescope can give a maximum magnification of twice its aperture in millimetres (or 50 times for each inch of aperture – see Telescope Performance table below).
 Of course, if the telescope's aperture is stopped down, the maximum usable magnification is correspondingly reduced.

 The atmosphere itself places a limit on the highest magnification you can use, because air currents make the images of stars and planets unsteady, an effect known as seeing.
 No matter how large a telescope you own, from a normal ground-level site the maximum usable magnification will be about 300.
 Beyond this, an eyepiece just magnifies the distorting effect of the atmosphere, creating a useless "boiling" image.